Giving by U.S. foundations tops $50.9 billion in 2012

-NEW YORK Oct 1 Giving in the United States by private and community foundations reached an estimated $50.9 billion in 2012, growing just ahead of inflation, a report released on Tuesday by the Foundation Center showed.
+NEW YORK Giving in the United States by private and community foundations reached an estimated $50.9 billion (31.3 billion pounds) in 2012, growing just ahead of inflation, a report released on Tuesday by the Foundation Center showed.

 The group's report was primarily focused on results of its 2011 survey of foundations but did include the limited projection for 2012.